daniel1noble/metaDigitise/README.md

 All the user needs to enter is the number related to the specific process they would like to execute.
 In this case, we have not digitised any data yet, and so, if we choose option `2` or `3` it will tell us that there are no digitised objects to work with.
 So, our only option is `1`, which will allow us to digitise the specific file within this directory.

 The next thing we are asked is whether we have different types of plot(s) in the folder.
-This question is most relevant for a directory with lots of figures, but we have the same plot type here (scatter plot) and so we specify "same".
+This question is most relevant for a directory with lots of figures (e.g., scatterplots, histograms etc), but we have the same plot type here (scatter plot) and so we specify "s".

 ```
 Are all plot types Different or the Same? (d/s)